Infl1ght/projection-3d-2d/README.md

 - Unprojecting points from 2D plane to 2D plane
 - Projecting points from 3D space to 2D plane
 - Unprojecting points from 2D plane to 3D space
-- Сalculation and access to [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix#Perspective_projection)
+- Сalculating and access to [perspective transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix#Perspective_projection)
-- Сalculation and access to inversed transformation matrix
+- Сalculating and access to inversed perspective transformation matrix
+- Calculating perspective transformation matrix only from known points (without field of view, aspect ratio, etc.)

 ## Installation
 Using npm: